FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

-[Arch User Repository (AUR)](https   *//aur.archlinux.org/) is a collection user made recipes to build packages which are not officially supported by distribution maintainers / community.
+[Arch User Repository (AUR)](https://aur.archlinux.org/) is a collection user made recipes to build packages which are not officially supported by distribution maintainers / community.
 They are usually safe.
 You can see who maintain the package and for how long he did.
 It is recommended to check construction files.
 Also non open source software are available in this area even if maintained by the official owning company.

-Prerequisite    * git
+Prerequisite : git

-Steps    *
+Steps :

 1. Open a terminal.
 Optionally create a directory eg. {{incode | mkdir git}}.
 Optionally change directory eg. `cd git`.
-2. Clone the AUR repository    * `git clone https   *//aur.archlinux.org/freecad-git.git`
+2. Clone the AUR repository : `git clone https://aur.archlinux.org/freecad-git.git`
-3. Enter AUR repository folder    * `cd freecad-git`
+3. Enter AUR repository folder : `cd freecad-git`
-4. Compile using [Arch makepkg](https   *//wiki.archlinux.org/index.php/Makepkg)    * `makepkg -s`.
+4. Compile using [Arch makepkg](https://wiki.archlinux.org/index.php/Makepkg) : `makepkg -s`.
 The -s or \--syncdeps flag will also install required dependencies.
-5. Install created package    * `makepkg --install` or double click on the pkgname-pkgver.pkg.tar.xz inside your file browser.
+5. Install created package : `makepkg --install` or double click on the pkgname-pkgver.pkg.tar.xz inside your file browser.

 To update FreeCAD to latest build just repeat from step 3.
 Update AUR repository when there is some breaking change in the recipe or new features using `git checkout -f` inside the folder.